SilaSaran/SQL-Assignments/README.md

 Assignment 5: This assignment involves creating and managing two tables, Country and Persons, in a region database.
 The goal is to perform various SQL operations on these tables, including
               data insertion, querying, and manipulation.

 Assignment 6: The assignment involves performing SQL joins, listing distinct and all country names, and rounding ratings in the Persons table.
-These steps help manipulate and retrieve data
+These steps help manipulate and retrieve
-              in the desired format.
+              data in the desired format.

+Assignment 8: This assignment involves analyzing the Country and Persons tables with SQL queries, and creating a Customer table in the Product database, generating views, updating data,
+              and writing queries to manage and analyze customer information.